-Shoshana Michel is classically trained pianist.
+Shoshana Michel is a classically trained pianist.
 Throughout the years, she has played different genres of music at different venues from ragtime at Knott’s Berry Farm to contemporary solo piano at The Galleria at South Bay in Redondo Beach, California.
 She recorded her first solo piano album, “Soul Whispers” in 2015.
 In 2016, she released “Dancing on the Wind”, her debut album as a composer followed by “Prelude to a Dream” in 2017.

 A New Day Today